-Month/Year of Acquisition Ι urchase Price ncluding Debt Assumed in millions) Net Acquired Basic Customers AT&T Broadband Systems 6/01 8/01 \$ 1,736 100 (a) 551,100 30,600 Total during 2001 1,836 581,700 High-Speed Access 2/02 78 Enstar Limited Partnership Systems 4/02 48 21,600 Enstar Income Program II-1, L.P 9/02 15 6,400 Total during 2002 141 28,000 Total \$ 1,977 ======= 609,700 a.
-In connection with this transaction we acquired all of the outstanding stock of Cable USA and certain assets of related affiliates in exchange for 505,664 shares of Charter Communications, Inc. Series A Convertible Redeemable Preferred Stock valued at \$5.0 million; additional shares of Charter Communications, Inc. Series A Convertible Redeemable Preferred Stock valued at \$5.1 million, which are expected to be issued in the first quarter of 2003 to certain sellers subject to certain holdback provisions, and \$44.5 million in cash paid by Charter Communications Holding Company, LLC.
+Month/Year of Acquisition Purchase Price Including Debt Assumed (in millions) Net Acquired Basic Customers AT&T Broadband Systems Cable USA 6/01 8/01 \$ 1,736 100 (a) 551,100 30,600 Total during 2001 - 1,836 581,700 High-Speed Access Enstar Limited Partnership Systems Enstar Income Program II-1, L.P 2/02 4/02 9/02 78 48 15 21,600 6,400 Total during 2002 - 141 28,000 Total \$ 1,977 609,700 a.
+In connection with this transaction we acquired all of the outstanding stock of Cable USA and certain assets of related affiliates in exchange for 505,664 shares of Charter Communications, Inc. Series A Convertible Redeemable Preferred Stock valued at \$50.6 million; additional shares of Charter Communications, Inc. Series A Convertible Redeemable Preferred Stock valued at \$5.1 million, which are expected to be issued in the first quarter of 2003 to certain sellers subject to certain holdback provisions, and \$44.5 million in cash paid by Charter Communications Holding Company, LLC.

-On February 28, 2002, CC Systems LLC, a subsidiary of Charter Communications Holding Company, purchased from High Speed Access Corporation the contracts and associated assets, and assumed related liabilities, that serve our customers, including a customer contact center, a network operations center and provisioning software.
+On February 28, 2002, CC Systems LLC, our subsidiary, purchased from High Speed Access Corporation the contracts and associated assets, and assumed related liabilities, that serve our customers, including a customer contact center, a network operations center and provisioning software.
 At the closing, CC Systems paid \$77.5 million to High Speed Access and delivered 37,000 shares of High Speed Access Series D convertible preferred stock and all of the warrants to buy High Speed Access common stock owned by Charter Communications Holding Company.
 In addition, High Speed Access purchased 38,000 shares of its Series D Preferred Stock from Vulcan Ventures Incorporated for \$8.0 million.
 To secure indemnity claims against High Speed Access under the asset purchase agreement, \$2.0 million of the purchase price was retained.
 Charter Communications Holding Company obtained a fairness opinion from a qualified investment-banking firm regarding the valuation of the assets purchased by CC Systems pursuant to the asset purchase agreement.
-Concurrently with the closing of the transaction, High Speed Access purchased all of its common stock held by Vulcan Ventures Inc., an entity 100% owned by the Chairman and principal shareholder of Charter Communications, Inc., and certain of the agreements between our subsidiaries and High Speed Access were terminated.
+Concurrently with the closing of the transaction, High Speed Access purchased all of its common stock held by Vulcan Ventures Inc., an entity 100% owned by the chairman and principal shareholder of Charter Communications, Inc., and certain of the agreements between our subsidiaries and High Speed Access were terminated.
 The results of operations of the acquired assets and assumed liabilities have been included in the consolidated financial statements from the date of acquisition.